antirez/freakwan/README.md

 # Usage

-It is possible to use the device via Bluetooth, using one of the following applications:
+It is possible to use the device via Bluetooth LE, using one of the following applications:
-* Mobile: install one of the many BLE UART apps in your phone.
-For instance, if you use [nRF Toolbox](https://www.nordicsemi.com/Products/Development-tools/nrf-toolbox), select the UART utility service, connect to the device and send a text message or just `!help`.
-On Android, we recommend the [Serial Bluetooth Terminal app](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=en&gl=US).
-It works great out of the box, but for the best experience go to Settings, *Send* tab, and select *clear input on send*.
+* Android: install one of the many BLE UART apps available.
+We recommend the [Serial Bluetooth Terminal app](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=en&gl=US).
+It works great out of the box, but for the best experience open the settings, go to the *Send* tab, and select *clear input on send*.
+An alternative is [nRF Toolbox](https://www.nordicsemi.com/Products/Development-tools/nrf-toolbox), select the UART utility service, connect to the device and send a text message or just `!help`.
+* iPhone: [BLE Terminal HM-10](https://apps.apple.com/it/app/ble-terminal-hm-10/id1398703795?l=en) works well and is free.
+There are other more costly options.
-* Desktop: install [Freakble](https://github.com/eriol/freakble) following the project README.
+* Linux Desktop: install [Freakble](https://github.com/eriol/freakble) following the project README.
+* For MacOS you may try Bluefruit Connect.
+It is available in the Mac App Store.

-Using one of the above, you can talk with the device sending CLI commands.
+Using one of the above, you can talk with the device, and chat with other users around, sending CLI commands.
-If you just send some text, it will be sent as message in the network.
+If you just type some text, it will be sent as message in the network.
+Messages received from the network are also shown in the serial console.
-If you send a valid command starting with the `!` character, it will be executed.
+If you send a valid command starting with the `!` character, it will be executed as a command, in order to show information, change the device configuration and so forth.
 For now you can use:
 * `!automsg` [on/off] to disable enable automatic messages used for testing.
 * `!bat` to show the battery level.
 * `!preset <name>` to set a LoRa preset.
-Each preset is a specific spreading, bandiwidth and coding rate setup.
+Each preset is a specific spreading, bandwidth and coding rate setup.
 To see all the available presets write `!preset help`.
-* `!sp`, `!bw`, `!cr` change the spreading, bandwidth and coding rate independently, if you wish.
+* `!sp`, `!bw`, `!cr` to change the spreading, bandwidth and coding rate independently, if you wish.
+* `!pw` changes the TX power.
+Valid values are from 2 to 20 (dbms).
-* `!ls` shows the list of nodes this node is sensing via HELLO messages.
+* `!ls` shows nodes around.
+This is the list of nodes this node is able to sense, via HELLO messages.
 * `!font big|small` will change between an 8x8 and a 5x7 (4x6 usable area) font.
 * `!image <image-file-name>` send an FCI image (see later about images).
 * `!last [<count>]` show last messages received, taking them from the local storage of the device.
-* `!pw <power>` to set the power from 2 to 20 dbm.
 * `!config [save|reset]` to save (or reset) certain configuration parameters (LoRa radio parameters, automsg, irc, wifi, ...) that will be reloaded at startup.
+* `!irc [stop|start]` starts or stops the IRC interface.
+* `!wifi help`, to see all the WiFi configuration subcommands.
+Using this command you can add and remove WiFi networks, connect or disconnect the WiFi (required for the IRC interface), and so forth.

 New bang commands are addede constantly, so try `!help` to see what is available.
 We'll try to take this README in sync, especially after the first months of intense development will be finished.

 ## Using the device via IRC

-FreakWAN is able to join IRC and receive messages and send messages received via LoRa into an IRC channel.
-Edit `wan_config.py` and enable IRC, by setting the enabled flag to True, and configuring a WiFi network.
+FreakWAN is able to join IRC, to receive messages and commands via IRC and also to show messages received via LoRa into an IRC channel.
+Edit `wan_config.py` and enable IRC by setting the enabled flag to True, and configuring a WiFi network.
 Upload the modified file inside the device and restart it.
+Another way to enable IRC is to use bang commands, like that:

+    !wifi add networkname password
+    !wifi start networkname
+    !irc start
+    !config save (only if you want to persist this configuration)

 The device, by default, will enter the `##Freakwan-<nickname>` channel of `irc.libera.chat` (please, note the two `#` in the channel name), and will listen for commands there.
 The same commands you can send via Bluetooth are also available via IRC.
-Because of limitations with the ESP32 memory and MicroPython memory usage, SSL is not available, so FreakWAN will connect to IRC via port 6667, which is not encrypted.
+Because of limitations with the ESP32 memory and MicroPython memory usage, SSL is not available, so FreakWAN will connect to IRC via the TCP port 6667, which is not encrypted.

 ## Encrypted messages

-By default messages are sent in cleartext and will reach every device part of the network, configured in the same LoRa frequency, spreading and bandwidth.
-However it is possible to send encrypted messages that will reach only other users with a matching symmetric key.
-For instance, if Alice and Bob want to communicate in a private way, they will sent the same key, let's say `abcd123`, in their devices.
+By default LoRa messages are sent in cleartext and will reach every device part of the network, assuming they are configured with the same LoRa frequency, spreading, bandwidth and coding rate.
+However, it is possible to send encrypted messages that will reach only other users with a matching symmetric key.
+For instance, if Alice and Bob want to communicate in a private way, they will set the same key, let's say `abcd123`, in their devices.
 Bob will do:

     !addkey alice abcd123